-3.2.5.3 Category 1 and 2 Commercial Marine and Locomotive (c1c2rail)
+3.2.10 Nonroad Mobile Sources: Commercial Marine C1, C2, and Locomotive (c1c2rail)

 The c1c2rail sector contains locomotive and smaller CMV sources, except for railway maintenance locomotives and C3 CMV sources outside of the Midwest states.
 The "c1c2" portion of this sector name refers to the Class 1 and 2 CMV emissions, not the railway emissions.
 Railway maintenance emissions are included in the nonroad sector.
 The C3 CMV emissions are in the c3marine sector.
 All emissions in this sector are annual and at the county-SCC resolution.

-The emissions include the offshore portion of the C1 and C2 commercial marine sources, including fishing vessels and oil rig support vessels in the Gulf of Mexico.
-Emissions that occur outside of state waters are not assigned to states.
-The emissions for c1c2rail sector are equivalent to those in the 2011NEIv2 nonpoint inventory.
-For more information on CMV sources in the NEI, see Section 4.3 of the 2011NEIv2 TSD.
-For more information on locomotives, see Section 4.4 of the 2011NEIv2 TSD.
+The starting point for the c1c2rail sector is the 2011NEIv1 nonpoint inventory for all but specific Midwest states, which are instead derived from the Great Lakes 2010 CMV inventory.
+The modeling platform emissions for the c1c2rail SCCs were extracted from the NEI nonpoint inventory.
+For more information on CMV sources in the NEI, see Section 4.3 of the 2011NEIv1 TSD.
+For more information on locomotives, see Section 4.4 of the 2011NEIv1 TSD.